vaibhav-pawade/JobTrack/README.md

 📋 JobTrack

-JobTrack is a simple Android application built using Jetpack Compose.
-It helps users track job applications, manage application details, and stay organized in one place.
+JobTrack is an Android application that helps users track job applications, manage application details, and stay organized throughout the job search process.

 ✨ Features